Tip #343: Avoid Three Mistakes In Timing Participant Evaluations

 Mistake #1: Waiting until the very end of a multi-day training program to hand out the evaluation sheets.

 There are two major problems with this approach.
-First, the trainer misses getting immediate feedback on the first day of training that could be used to improve the remaining days.
+First, the trainer misses getting immediate feedback on the first day of training.
+It could be used to improve the remaining days.

 Second, the recency effect means that the participants will be much more likely to give the trainer feedback about their most recent training experience.
 As a matter of fact, by the afternoon, participants frequently even have difficulty remembering what they did in the morning!